Tuesday, August 9, 2022

 I imagine as they grew and dealt with larger sums, they are much richer today.
 But first they had to learn the discipline with small sums.

 "Many of us think that we will really begin to make money when we have big monies.
-The truth is if you had bad financial habits – consuming rather than investing your small monies, you will carry this indiscipline when you have bigger sums....
+The truth is if you have bad financial habits – consuming rather than investing your small monies, you will carry this indiscipline when you have bigger sums....

 If we operated in a vacuum it would be much easier to acquire this discipline, but since the majority of us do not think like this –see the WEF statistic above, most of us are doomed to a life of poverty or at least living way below our financial potential.